Amenia (town), New York: History

 In 1703 Richard Sackett was granted a patent for land along Wassaic Creek.
 As this land was already included in the previous Great Nine Partners Patent, Sackett's title was invalid.
 Sackett was also one of the partners in the Little Nine Partners Patent.
 He settled about one mile south of Wassaic at a site that was later called the "Steel Works", as furnace and foundry were established there during the Revolution to manufacture steel for the use of the army.
 There was a forge at that location as early as 1770.

-In 1724 Captain Garret Winegar (Winnegar) came to Amenia Union from East Camp in Columbia County, New York.
+In 1724 Captain Garret Winegar came to Amenia Union from East Camp in Columbia County, New York.
 The Winegars were among the Palatine families from the Middle Rhine that had settled in the Province of New York in 1710 under the sponsorship of Queen Anne.
 A second Palatine family, that of Johannes Rouh (Rowe), came to Hitchcock's Corner (Amenia Union) sometime prior to 1731.
 Samuel Hitchcock, for whom the hamlet was named, arrived in about 1757.
 Dr. Thomas Young lived at the "Corner" for several years and married a daughter of Captain Winegar.
 The town was named by Young, derived from Latin and meaning "pleasant to the eye".

 The house of worship known as the "Red Meeting House" was built in 1758, and stood about a mile northeast of the village of Amenia.
 George Whitefield preached there in the summer of 1770.
 The Precinct of Amenia was established by act of the colonial legislature in 1762.

 In the summer of 1778, a large number of prisoners - mostly Hessians, taken at the battle of Saratoga the year before - were marched through the town on their way to Fishkill Landing, where they crossed the Hudson.
 It is said that some of the Hessian soldiers solicited the people to aid them in escaping; a few succeeded, and remained in this country.

 Jacob Bockee, a captain in the company in Col. Willet's Regiment, was a member of the Assembly in 1795 and 1797, where he introduced a bill for the abolition of slavery in the state.
 Most of the slaves in the town were manumitted in the manner and under the conditions prescribed by law.
 Owners were not permitted to make free and cast off any slave who was not capable of providing for himself.
 In 1824, three years before the institutional abolition of slavery in the state, there were 32 slaves in Amenia.

 About the year 1812, a company was organized in this town for the manufacture of woolen goods, styled as the "Amenia Manufacturing Company" and owned by the Barker, Benton, Ingraham, Park, and Canfield families.
 Its factory was located on the banks of Webatuck Creek at Leedsville.

 Amenia was officially named a town, in separation from the eponymous precinct, in 1788.